kerudev/cuckoo/README.md

 Made for learning purposes.

-# Motivation
+## Motivation

 Imagine a process orchestrator (Airflow, Celery, etc.) that coordinates over 200 processes.
 Each process has a [cron](https://en.wikipedia.org/wiki/Cron) that defines when it will be executed.

 Now, think about how you would decide the cron for your new process.
+This is important so your new cron doesn't collide with heavy processes or workload peaks, which would create overhead that could be better distributed.

-It's hard to know if can't visualize that data right?
-That's where cuckoo comes in.
+It's hard if can't visualize the data, right?
+That's where `cuckoo` comes in.

-cuckoo lets you visualize crons as coordinates on a grid to:
+`cuckoo` lets you visualize crons as coordinates on a grid to:
 - Get insights about your crons with just a glance.
 - Know the next free spot where you can place a new cron.
 - Identify periods where there is a work overload.

-# Install & use
+## Install & use

 To install cuckoo: